Javier de Lope Francés: Life

-De Lope is a first-generation Mexian, born in 1979 to Spanish immigrant parents.
+De Lope is a first-generation Mexican, born in 1979 to Spanish immigrant parents.
 His father managed a plastics plant, directing about sixty employees in Puebla.
 His mother was a professor at the Universidad de las Americas in Puebla.

 De Lope began his 'business' career at an early age.
 When he was seven, he recycled for newspapers, cardboard and other materials.
 He frequented a college cafeteria to collect and then sell cards and buttons that were contained inside potato chip bags and resold them at his school.
 He also worked in neighbors’ yards and earned money supervising exams.
 His parents permitted these activities as long as he maintained a 9.5/10 average in school.

 De Lope spent his last year of high school in California with the aim of improving his English, returning to Mexico in 1998.

 He attended the Monterrey Institute of Technology and Higher Studies, graduating with a degree in industrial engineering in 2002.

 De Lope stated several years ago he wanted to retire at age forty, but he is still creating new businesses.